mdaemon-technologies/items-model/README.md

   // returns the name set for the model items carsModel.getName(); // "Car";

-  // empties the internal items array carsModel.clear();
+  // empties the internal items Map carsModel.clear();

-  // adds a new Car to the items array with only the config object carsModel.add({ make: "Honda", model: "Element", color: "gray" });
+  // adds a new Car to the items Map with only the config object carsModel.add({ make: "Honda", model: "Element", color: "gray" });

-  // gets the internal items array carsModel.getAll(); // [Car]
+  // gets the internal items Map carsModel.getAll(); // [Car]

-  // gets all the ids from the items array carsModel.getAllIds();
+  // gets all the ids from the items Map carsModel.getAllIds();

-  // gets a copy of the internal items array, so that manipulation of the items in the array do not impact the internal array carsModel.getCopies(); // [Car]
+  // gets a copy of the internal items Map, so that manipulation of the items in the array do not impact the internal array carsModel.getCopies(); // [Car]

   // gets a copy of the requested item by id, so that manipulation of the item does not impact the internal item carsModel.getCopy(0); // Car carsModel.getCopy(1); // null

-  // gets an item from the internal items array based on the id carsModel.getById(0); // Car carsModel.getById(1); // null
+  // gets an item from the internal items Map based on the id carsModel.getById(0); // Car carsModel.getById(1); // null